Agoric/documentation/main/ertp/api/displayInfo.md

 how many places to move the decimal point over to the left so as to display the value in the commonly used denomination (for instance, 10.00 dollars rather than 1000 cents.)

-Or in other words, which position corresponds to whole numbers.
 Fungible digital assets are represented in integers, in their smallest unit.
 So, for example, the smallest unit for a US Dollar might be either *mill*, 1/1000 of a dollar, or *cent*, 1/100 of a dollar.
-If mill, `decimalPlaces` would be 3, if cent, it would be 2.
+If mill, `decimalPlaces` would be `3`, if cent, it would be `2`.

 Non-fungible assets do not use numeric valus, so don't specify a `decimalPlaces` value for them.